Oky-period-tracker/periodtracker/docs/deployment/database_droplet.md

 sudo ufw enable
 ```

-If you check the status again, you should see a list showing that the droplet is accessible via OpenSSH and port 5432 via your IP address.
+If you check the status again, you should see a list showing that the droplet is accessible via OpenSSH and port 5432 via your cluster IP address.

+---

-Changing postgres config files
+## Changing postgres config files

-In order to allow access to the postgres server we need to change some of the postgres config files, the 2 files we will change are postgresql.conf and pg_hba.conf, these files will be located in /etc/postgresql/9.5/main/
+In order to allow access to the postgres server we need to change 2 config files, these files will be located in /etc/postgresql/<VERSION_NUMBER>/main/

 First, change directory, this will vary depending on the version of postgres you have installed, for example, if you have version 14 installed, you would run: